SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/db-copy.md

 * recreate the sequences, index, ... on the target database

 ## Installation
-The SonarQube DB Copy Tool is provided as a standalone JAR file. **It must not be installed on your source or target SonarQube instances**.
+The SonarQube DB Copy Tool is provided as a standalone JAR file. **It must not be installed in your source or target SonarQube instances**.
 Put the JAR wherever your want on your machine, the only prerequisite is that this machine must be authorized to access your source and target SonarQube databases.

-The version of the JAR to use must be at least **1.3.1.48**
+The version of the JAR to use must be at least **1.3.3.627**

 ## DB Copy Preparation Phase
 In the preparation phase, you ready the target database by setting up SonarQube schema and populating it with the necessary tables so that you end up with the same  database schema in the source and the target.